google/dart-neats/typed_sql/doc/04_update_and_delete.md

 rows with `.updateAll`.
 The `.updateAll` extension method is present on any `Query<(Expr<T>,)>` object where `T extends Model`.

-The following example shows to reduce the stock by half for all books with `stock > 5`.
+The following example shows how to reduce the stock by half for all books with `stock > 5`.
 As division by two results in a `Expr<double>`, so we use `.asInt()` to truncate to an `Expr<int>` with a `CAST` in SQL.